course page main image

 Overview

-The Foundation Year course option enables you to study for our BA (Hons) degree over an extended full-time duration of four years by including a Foundation Certificate (year one of four).
+The Foundation Year course option enables you to study for our BA (Hons) degree over an extended full-time duration of four years by including a Foundation Year (year one of four).
+The Foundation Year provides a broad study programme that underpins the follow-on degree.
+To progress to the next year of your degree, it is necessary to achieve a pass in all the Foundation Year modules.

 What's covered in this course?